miso-lims/walkthroughs/_includes/runs-new.md

 1. Find your pool using the lanes table.
 It will be flagged red.

 ## 5.2 Setting Per-Lane QCs
 Sometimes a particular lane is bad.
 MISO allows setting a per-lane QC.
 This does _not_ prevent analysis.
-Contact {{ contact }} when a lane should not be analysed.
+Contact {{ site.admin }} when a lane should not be analysed.

 1. Go to your run page.
 1. Check the first run.